Skip to content

 As Bryce Hall, Associate Partner at McKinsey, notes: "Companies that effectively deliver across six primary elements (strategy, talent, operating model, technology, data, and adoption and scaling) are the ones reporting significant value creation from their AI investments."

-As organizations expand AI use, perspectives on workforce impact vary significantly.
-Looking across business functions where AI is deployed:
+As organizations expand AI use, perspectives on workforce impact vary significantly:

-• 32% of respondents expect workforce decreases in the coming year
+• 32% of respondents expect workforce decreases — Primarily in HR, service operations, and supply chain

-• 43% expect no change in workforce size
+• 43% expect no change — Workforce size remains stable as roles shift

 One of the most important findings for financial services leaders is the critical role of human judgment in successful AI implementation.
 Among the top practices that distinguish high performers is having defined processes to determine how and when model outputs need human validation to ensure accuracy.